Men with different body shapes, levels of muscularity, and degrees of leanness. Illustrated by Shane Duquette.

 • Build a strong neck.
 The muscles in our necks are like the rest of our muscles.
 If you want to make them bigger, you must make them stronger.
 For more, we’ve got an article on neck training.

-• Engage in regular exercise, including both hypertrophy training and cardio.
+• Exercise.
+Ideally, you’d do both hypertrophy training and cardio.

 Building A More Masculine Physique